Here's What Bradley Beal Tweeted During The Wizards-Cavs Game

 Beal is currently out for the season due to a wrist injury.

-The Wizards lost at home in overtime to the San Antonio Spurs on Friday night, and are currently the 11th seed in the Eastern Conference with a 27-32 record in 59 games.
+The Wizards also lost at home in overtime to the San Antonio Spurs on Friday night, and are currently the 11th seed in the Eastern Conference with a 27-33 record in 60 games.

 They made the postseason last year, but have a totally different roster after trading Russell Westbrook to the Los Angeles Lakers during the offseason.